turnly/turnly/README.md

 Customers join from their smart device to a web widget-based system that can be accessed from your own website or application.

-## 🙏 Give a Star!

-This project needs a ⭐️ from you.
-Don't forget to leave a star ⭐️

 ## 📦 Features

 Turnly's main features are: